 Additionally, on September 30, 2020, California enacted Assembly Bill 979 ("AB 979"), which generally requires public companies with principal executive offices in California to include specified numbers of directors from "underrepresented communities".
 A director from an "underrepresented community" means a director who self-identifies as Black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian, Alaska Native, gay, lesbian, bisexual or transgender.
 By December 31, 2021, each public company with principal executive offices in California was required to have at least one director from an underrepresented community.
 By December 31, 2022, a public company with more than four but fewer than nine directors will be required to have a minimum of two directors from underrepresented communities, and a public company with nine or more directors will need to have a minimum of three directors from underrepresented communities.
 On April 1, 2022, the Superior Court of California for the County of Los Angeles entered an order striking down AB 979, holding that the statute violates the Equal Protection Clause of the California Constitution.
 On June 6, 2022, a notice of appeal was filed.
 On September 16, 2022, the appellate court ruled to temporarily stay enforcement of the trial court's order, which prevented the California Secretary of State from collecting diversity data on corporate disclosure forms pursuant to AB 979, pending a further order of the appellate court.
-On December 1, 2022, the appellate court vacated the temporary stay order and on February 3, 2023, a record on appeal was filed and such appeal is currently pending.
-To the extent that this ruling of the appellate court permits the Secretary of State of California to collect and report diversity data, we may be required to comply with additional disclosure requirements.
+On December 1, 2022, the appellate court permits the Secretary of State of California to collect and report diversity data, we may be required to comply with additional disclosure requirements.
 In June 2023, the federal district court for the Eastern District of California granted the plaintiffs a summary judgment and determined that AB 979 was unconstitutional on its face.
 The Eastern District of California's decision is currently on appeal.
 Litigation regarding AB 979 will continue.